 Yes you can.
 Under the new scheme, when you are on duty, you will be able to park in any convenient car park including premium when working “out of hours” (defined as nights between 6.30pm and 8.30am or weekends), regardless of which car park you have applied to park in during ‘normal hours’.

-To enable this function please inform the Travel team at travel@liverpoolft.nhs.uk to inform them of your out of hours working rota.
+To enable this function please inform the Car Parking team at carparking@liverpoolft.nhs.uk to inform them of your out of hours working rota.

 What provision is there for disabled parking spaces?